eisbear2020/rule_switching/results/quantitative_analysis.md

-# POPULATION VECTOR DIFFERENCE DURING RULE SWITCH: HPC
+# POPULATION VECTOR DIFFERENCE (REMAPPING) DURING RULE SWITCH: HPC

 Can we characterize the transition of the population states during rule switch?